In Depth Baby Product Reviews Led by a Pediatrician

 Our Verdict

 The Peg Perego Primo Viaggio 4-35 earned below-average results in every metric but two non-key metrics.
-With a below-average crash test analysis and disappointing LATCH installation, it is hard for this Peg to compete against the competition in our best infant car seat review with so many impressive options.
-While this seat is somewhat lightweight, and installation without the base is better than most, it simply isn't enough to measure up against the best car seat competition, and we think most families will be happier looking elsewhere.
+With a below-average crash test analysis and disappointing LATCH installation, it is hard for this Peg to compete against the competition in our infant car seat review with so many impressive options.
+While this seat is somewhat lightweight, and installation without the base is better than most, it simply isn't enough to measure up against the car seat competition, and we think most families will be happier looking elsewhere.

 REASONS TO BUY